 However, Simon Sinek says, that higher status comes at a price, and it’s this price that our current society often forgets.

 The price for high status is to defend the group.

 The alpha males of the tribe, the strongest of the group and brimming with serotonin, should indeed be the first to rush toward danger and protect the rest of the group.

 And that’s why we give them first choice of mate: if they die early from the threats we want to keep their genes in the group.

 The group is not stupid or irrational, we don’t give them all the perks for nothing.

 That wouldn’t be fair.

-This is a bit of naive interpretation of evolutionary psychology to be honest.
+This is a bit of a naive interpretation of evolutionary psychology, to be honest.
 Sinek seems to describe some sort of “group selection” where people behave rationally and collaboratively to maximize the group’s return.

 But that is not the case.

 That’s why we get angry about huge severance payments of many executives: they took the perks and the money but did not offer any protection.
 They actually often do just the opposite: they sacrifice their people to boost their interests.